 This creative and reflective two-year Master's degree empowers students without a landscape architecture undergraduate degree to pursue a career as a landscape architect.
 Landscape architects shape the future of cities and rural environments alike.

-You will work with a team of landscape architects, researchers and built environment professionals to inform your creative design practices.
-The Bartlett School of Architecture is renowned for preparing students for successful careers and has been ranked as the top architecture school by the Architects' Journal AJ100 for fourteen consecutive years and as the top place to study architecture in Europe by the QS World University Rankings by Subject, 2017.
+Student work with a team of landscape architects, researchers and built environment professionals to inform your creative design practices.
+The Bartlett School of Architecture is renowned for preparing students for successful careers

 This programme empowers students with the contextual knowledge of the history and theory of landscape architecture, alongside the ability to apply research to design and professional scenerios, be they speculative, theoretical or practical.